jakemcannon/jakemcannon/_posts/2019-02-19-YouTube-Search.markdown

 Lastly the only other major hurdle in this project was glueing all the pieces together.
 Early into the project I had managed to get this project working but only for one instance.
 I was struggling to get it working for multiple inputs.
-As I have mentioned I hadn't yet taken any programming classes but after taking Java 1 at my school I was quickly able to wire all the pieces together using Object-Oriented programming and complete this project.
+As I have mentioned I hadn't yet taken any programming classes but after taking Java 1 at my school I was quickly able to wire all the pieces together using Object-Oriented Programming and complete the project.

 # Random thoughts , details, etc.